Bolsover Cruise Club Blog

 Electronic Travel Authorisation for UK Cruises: Everything You Need to Know

-Electronic Travel Authorisation is in the process of being rolled out and will impact visitors to the UK.
+Electronic Travel Authorisation is now live and will impact visitors to the UK.
 An ETA for UK cruises is essential for anyone who is not exempt – read on to find out more about who’s affected and how the scheme works.

 What is the Electronic Travel Authorisation Scheme?

-The Electronic Travel Authorisation scheme is an online system where travellers will need to apply for and obtain authorisation before embarking on their journey to the UK.
-It applies to visa-exempt visitors and will operate in a similar way to existing systems such as the US ESTA or the EU’s upcoming ETIAS.
+The Electronic Travel Authorisation scheme is an online system where travellers need to apply for and obtain authorisation before embarking on their journey to the UK.
+It applies to visa-exempt visitors and operates in a similar way to existing systems such as the US ESTA or the EU’s upcoming ETIAS.

 This new entry requirement mainly impacts non-visa nationals, namely tourists who wouldn’t normally need a visa to enter the UK for short stays.